jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 **endDate**: Optional, Date in format of MM/DD/YYYY, default None

-**numTicks**: Optional, integer, default None

 **resampleFrequency**: Required if time is element in chart (x or y-axis), default yearly, otherwise set to None

 **resampleMethod** Required if x-axis = Required if time is element in chart (x or y-axis), default last, otherwise set to None

+**xAxisTicks**: Optional, integer, default None

 **xAxisLabelOverride**: Optional, list of labels for "categories', must match the actual number of categories.

 # Data Formation / Logic
 ```
 Data formation
-if xAxis = securites, then:
+if xAxis = securities, then:
     Must have > 1 security
     AND
     If securities are all indicators
         O metrics
-           optionally startDate, endDate,

-       1 metric
-        startDate AND endDate
-        or
+        optionally, time params
+    If securities are all NOT indicators
+        >= 1 metrics, NO time stuff
+        OR
-        >= 1 metric
+        1 metric + time params

 if xAxis = metrics, then:
     Must have > 1 metric
     AND
-        startDate and EndDate
-        or
+    > 1 security (NO INDICATORS)
+    OR
-        >= 1 security
+    1 security + optionally, time params

-if xAxis = time, then
+if xAxis = time, then:
-    Must have startDate, endDate and startDate < endDate
+    Must have all time params
     AND
         >= 1 metric
         AND